Charles Eyre (bishop): Episcopal career

-He died at his home in Glasgow on 27 March 1902, aged 84.
+He died at his home at 6 Bowmant Gardens in Glasgow on 27 March 1902, aged 84.
 He was buried in his seminary at Bearsden; now the site of the new Bearsden Academy building.
 His body was later moved to St Andrew's Cathedral, Glasgow.
 Archbishop Eyre left a number of religious and historical works, including works on Scottish saints, the medieval church of Glasgow, and St Cuthbert.